Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Discussion

 \fakeparagraph{Usability.} \oursystem is a user-centric system that empowers data owners with control over their data.
-However, this leaves several important usability considerations open.
-In this design paradigm, the data owner will have to make and manage granular decisions regarding their data.
-We acknowledge that this is a challenge that needs to be addressed with practical abstractions.
-Additionally, in an end-to-end encryption model, protection and recovery mechanisms for private master keys should be addressed with adequate solutions.
-For instance, Shamir's secret sharing scheme~\cite{shamir1979share} allows reconstruction of the secret from a set of recovery keys which are, e.g., distributed among the data owner's personal devices~\cite{Sieve} or a group of friends~\cite{Preveil}.
-The recovery keys can only collectively reconstruct a lost master secret key.
+While we design \oursystem's API to abstract away system complexities from users and mimic current data sharing abstractions, some usability considerations remain open in this user-centric paradigm.
+In this paradigm, users will potentially be confronted with more decisions to make regarding their data.
+Hence, it is essential to study and design abstractions and interfaces that mitigate usability concerns that might arise in this paradigm. \shorten{In this design paradigm, the data owner will have to make and manage granular decisions regarding their data.
+We acknowledge that this is a challenge that needs to be addressed with practical abstractions.} In an end-to-end encryption model, protection and recovery mechanisms for private master keys should be addressed with adequate solutions.
+For instance, Shamir's secret sharing scheme~\cite{shamir1979share} allows reconstruction of the secret from a set of recovery keys which are, e.g., distributed among the data owner's devices~\cite{Sieve} or a group of friends~\cite{Preveil}.
+The recovery keys collectively reconstruct a master secret key.

+\fakeparagraph{Blockchain Scalability.} In \rsec{eval}, we discussed scalability aspects of \oursystem and how the underlying blockchain, which realizes the decentralized authorization log, can impact the write throughput within \oursystem.
+Next-generation blockchains~\cite{gilad2017algorand, buterin2017casper, bitcoin-ng, miller2016honey, OmniLedger, kogias2016enhancing} particularly tackle the scalability aspects and promise higher throughputs and lower latencies, which is crucial for the adoption of blockchain-based systems in retail payments and financial sector, and for realizing large-scale decentralized applications.
+Recent works~\cite{kogias2016enhancing, OmniLedger} introduce a hybrid consensus by combining the slow PoW to bootstrap the faster PBFT algorithm, where for each epoch, a random set of validators is selected.
+Hence, they bring both worlds' best: secure open enrollment and high throughput and low latency.
+These scalable blockchain protocols, e.g., OmniLedger~\cite{OmniLedger}, lay the groundwork enabling practical advanced decentralized services, such as \oursystem. \oursystem can be deployed on top of any blockchain that supports the total ordering of transactions, as elaborated in~\rsec{design:virtualchain}.